The denoiser included in Maxwell is based on Innobright's Altus technology.

 - When using Multilight with Denoiser, if you make changes to the sliders while rendering, you won't see the expected result in the denoised image until both passes have been updated with the same light configuration.
 You will probably have to make the same changes in both passes.

 You have to execute this command in the installation folder of Maxwell Render, where you will find mximerge executable file.
+Please, notice there is a space between the path and the next command, but not after the colon.

 - The Denoiser does not work with CPU Draft engine; if you notice an unexpected error and the render is not launched with extra channels when using the Denoiser, most probably you are using CPU Draft engine.
 Please use CPU Production or GPU engines to solve the problem.

-- In some particular situations, Maxwell produces a wrong Shadow channel with big black dots; in this cases, it's better not to use it to calculate the denoised image or it will introduce artefacts in the final image.
+- In some particular situations, Maxwell produces a wrong Shadow channel with big black dots; in these cases, it's better not to use it to calculate the denoised image or it will introduce artefacts in the final image.
 In this case, it is recommended not to use Auto configure in "Accurate" method and avoid using Shadow channel at all.

 - If the image is very small and the render very fast, it may occur that the Denoiser does not have enough time to compute the denoised image and its routine may eventually fail.
-In this cases, please, set it to apply Denoiser "At end" or increase "starting with SL" value.
+In these cases, please, set it to apply Denoiser "At end" or increase "starting with SL" value.

 - When launching a network render with Denoiser, previews are not working.